Get feddi running in your stack

 Install and start the gateway

 The feddi Gateway is a JVM application.
-Unzip the distribution, point it at your feddi Platform instance, and start it.
+Unzip the distribution and start it.

 unzip feddi-gateway.zip